 Student Research and Professional Development Activity Fund Oversight:The Dean of the Bagwell College of Education provides direct oversight to the SDAC.

 Funding Distribution/Announcements:The chair of the SDAC will share the committee’s funding recommendations with the Dean and will notify students who do not receive funding of their status.
 The committee may encourage applicants to apply at a later date.
 The Dean of the Bagwell College of Education will notify winners of their funding by the end of the month following the review of the awards by the SDAC.

 Student Research and Professional Development Activity Fund Timeline for 2020-2021:

 SDAC members charged by the Dean or Dean’s Designee

 SDAC updates the Call for Applications and Announcement of Submission Deadlines

 SDAC reviews charge and award guidelines, discusses procedures, sets meeting dates, and prepares for review.

-SDAC receives applications for the fall award.
-Monies are distributed at the end of the month.
+SDAC receives applications for the applicant pool 1 award.
+Monies are distributed at the end of the following month.
 SDAC will provide an update of the funding budget periodically.

-SDAC receives applications for the spring award.
+SDAC receives applications for the applicant pool 2 award.
 Monies are distributed at the end of the month.
 SDAC will provide an update of the funding budget periodically.

 Students must submit all necessary paperwork for reimbursement.